Reyna221b/AccountingLedger/README.md

 ```

 >**Interest Piece:** One piece I enjoyed implementing was the savings menu option.
-I thought it would be a pretty simple to implment but then realized I wanted to include the total for each category. like if you're saving for a house it would show you the total savings you've contributed for the house savings.
+I thought it would be pretty simple to implment but then realized I wanted to include the total for each category. like if you're saving for a house it would show you the total savings you've contributed for the house savings.
 Since, I didn't have much experience with hashmap it was a bit tough to implement but luckily it works as intended!

 ```java
 public void displaySavings()